Thein-Naing/movieland-mern/README.md

 My frontend skill is still sucked.
 Sorry for that.
 But backend part for this app i did by myself almost 100% and  aslo a bit different from this video tutorail.

 Also backend part for this app is  a bit confusing or a bit complicated.
+It is not good practice to avoid adding routes/controller in seperate folder. in server.js file all routes and controllers function are added .This is a small skill project if medium or large project .
+I must do different folders for models/routes/controllers/server/DB/.handleSync  e.t.c

 But I will  do again this app till I can do all backend and frontend 100% by myself without any help.

 Also when I was deploying  this app in Netlify.com , there is some problems with my github repo and i am still trying to fix it.
 I need to learn how to deploy mern stack app asap.